LeiYang-Fish/copyseparator-v1.1.0-old-version/README.md

 # Why the read-length has to be 250bp or longer?
 During assembling, short reads can easily result in chimeric sequences.
 Email me at leiyangslu@gmail.com if you really want to use copyseparator for NGS data with a read length < 250bp.

-# How to assemble gene copies if "sep_assem" or "copy_assemble" fails
+# How to assemble gene copies if "sep_assem" or "copy_assemble" fails?
 I use SeaView (http://doua.prabi.fr/software/seaview) to examine the results from "copy_separate".
 I prefer to assemble gene copies by moving sequences around and link gene copies by eye.
 It just like assembling the forward and reverse sequences from Sanger sequencing.
 Even if you prefer to use "copy_assemble", you still need to check the alignment first.
 Pay special attention to the nucleotide overhangs introduced by mistake during the calculation of consensus sequences of picked clusters.

-# How to cite copyseparator
+# How to cite copyseparator?
 Run the following to get the appropriate citation for the version you’re using:

   citation(package = "copyseparator")